x

 Table of content

-Café de Paris” sauce is a sauce made of butter, usually served with grilled meat.
+Café de Paris sauce is a butter-based sauce, usually served with grilled meat.
 It is traditionally served with a “Café de Paris” steak.
 The Café de Paris sauce was popularized in the 1940s by the brasserie “Café de Paris” in Geneva.
-Several restaurants in France copied the concept of a brasserie with a menu offering an unique dish with a steak served with this sauce.
+Several restaurants in France adopted the brasserie concept, offering a menu featuring a unique dish: steak served with this sauce.

 Ingredients and Preparation of Café de Paris Sauce